OFFERED IN FALL CYCLES ONLY. This grant will not be reviewed by RAP review committees; It will be independently reviewed by the sponsoring agency.

 |Awardees will participate in mentorship sessions with relevant industry advisors; create a "Target Product Profile" (TPP) for their project and present the TPP and project update to the assembled industry advisors.|

 Eligibility: Applicants must be a UCSF Faculty member in any series (Ladder Rank, In Residence, Clinical X, Health Science Clinical, Adjunct) or any rank (Instructor, Assistant Professor, Associate Professor and Full Professor).
 Students, Residents and Clinical and Postdoctoral Fellows, and Specialists are eligible to submit applications as a PI if they have a faculty member as a Co-PI.

-Intellectual Property: Projects should have a strong potential for obtaining defensible intellectual property.
-Existing IP has to be assigned to or jointly owned by the Regents of the University of California.
-If IP has not been filed, applicants must have an obligation to assign inventions and patents to the Regents of the University of California in accordance with University of California Patent Policy.
+Intellectual Property: Projects should have a strong potential for obtaining intellectual property.
+Any existing IP has to be assigned to, or jointly owned by, the Regents of the University of California.

 Proposals will be evaluated on the following:

 - limitations of current standard of care

 3. Development feasibility